Pharmacy technician

-A pharmacy technician (PhT) performs pharmacy-related functions including but not limited to dispense medications of a prescription.
-Training, certification, licensing, and actual practice of pharmacy technicians varies not only worldwide but in some countries regionally as well as by employer.
+A pharmacy technician (PhT) is an entry level healthcare professional which performs pharmacy-related functions including but not limited to filling medications for a prescription, while they cannot perform the act of dispensing medication and patient counseling, which is solely the duty of the Pharmacist.
+Training, certification, licensing, and actual practice of pharmacy technicians varies not only worldwide but in some states as well as by employer.
+For instance, the registration of pharmacy technicians is required by State Board of Pharmacy, while some require the passing of the PTCE and becoming a licensed or "Certified Pharmacy Technician" (CPhT).

 Overview

-Pharmacy technicians are healthcare professionals trained in the technical aspects of supplying medicines and medical devices to patients since the 1950s.
-Pharmacy technicians work in a variety of locations (usually in community, retail, and hospital pharmacies), but can also work for long-term care facilities, pharmaceutical manufacturers, third-party insurance companies, computer software companies, in government, the military, or in teaching.
+Pharmacy technicians are essential healthcare professionals trained in the technical aspects of supplying medicines and medical devices to patients since the 1950s.
+They work in a variety of settings (usually in community pharmacy, e.g., retail pharmacy and institutional pharmacy, e.g., hospitals), but can also work for long-term care facilities, pharmaceutical manufacturers, third-party insurance companies, computer software companies, in government, the military, or in teaching.
 Job responsibilities often include dispensing prescription drugs and other medical devices to patients and instructing them on their use.
 They may also perform administrative duties in a pharmaceutical practice, such as reviewing prescription requests with medical practices and insurance companies to ensure correct medications are provided and payment is received.
 Additionally, pharmacy technicians handle inventory related tasks such as cycle counts and returning expired and damaged medications back to the manufacturers.
 Pharmacy technicians may take on the role of compounding supervisor, overseeing day to day sterile and non-sterile medicines preparation while meeting standards required by regulatory bodies.

 In recent times, pharmacy technicians also speak directly with the patients on the phone to aid in the awareness of taking medications on time.
 In many countries, the relative importance of pharmacy technicians within the pharmacy workforce has been amplified in recent years, largely as a reaction to pharmacist shortages, resulting in an increase in their numbers and responsibilities.